matthiaszarzecki/FlutterApiOfIceAndFire/README.md

 - Continuous Integration with BitRise
 - Icons on iOS
 - Unit Tests
+- Error Handling

 ### TODO:
 - Icons on Android
-- Unit-Tests
 - Improved Accessibility Features
-- Nicer Views
 - Character View
+- Linked nested house views
-- Timeouts
+- Timeouts during calls
+- Error handling for faulty json parsing
+- Error handling for faulty url

 ### Nice to Have:
 - Fastlane function to create screenshots for this readme